MenuAgriculture Nature Animal welfare Support to the state Support to civil society Role of CSOs Advocacy Research CSO Grant & training Contact

 In the process of drafting project proposals, organizations were provided with expert support (coaching) within the second component of the Programme.
 In the period from January to March 2017, experts in the field of writing project proposals worked with each organization individually to improve their project proposals and develop skills in the field of writing project proposals including the narrative and calculating project budget.

-The 10 best proposals aimed at advocacy in the field of sustainable agriculture were selected for the financing component, namely 3 from Serbia, 2 from the Former Yugoslav Republic of Macedonia, 3 from Albania and 2 from Montenegro, which included a total of 10 leading and 27 partner organizations.
+The 10 best proposals aimed at advocacy in the field of sustainable agriculture were selected for the financing component, namely 3 from Serbia, 2 from the Republic of North Macedonia, 3 from Albania and 2 from Montenegro, which included a total of 10 leading and 27 partner organizations.
 A list of selected projects and organizations is available in the table view.
 Organizations are listed in alphabetical order.

 Project proposals were evaluated by an independent three-member commission based on objective, clearly defined criteria that were previously available to the proposers.
 Members of the Evaluation Commission are prominent experts in the fields of agriculture, rural development, nature protection, or civil sector development and organizational development.